dubiel-sample-project/simply-delivery-coding-challenge/README.md

 The documentation for the api can be found at `/api/doc`

-There is a make file in the root directory for running the tests which can be executed using `make run-tests`
+There is a make file in the root directory for running the tests which can be executed using `make tests`